Pinyin Zhou logo Pinyin Joe's

 OpenOffice Chinese fonts in Ubuntu - hei

-Fonts with names ending in "CN" are in PRC GB encoding, while fonts with names ending in "TW" and "HK" are in Big 5 encoding.
+Fonts names ending in "CN" contain mainland character sets, while fonts with names ending in "TW" and "HK" are in Taiwan sets.
 Font names ending in "MBE" include the Modern Bopomofo Extensions used in the teaching of Hakka and Minnan dialects instead of the Standard Bopomofo Extensions.
 The fonts with names ending in "Mono" include Latin characters "monospaced", with equal widths between each letter, instead of proportional spacing.

 I assume the HK font includes the latest extensions to the Hong Kong Character Set (HKCS).
 For that font most will still need a Cantonese input method.
-You can download and install Cantonese via Synaptic (search for ibus-table-cantonese, ibus-table-jyutping, or scim-tables-zh) or you can use CantoInput which is a free Java app I have reviewed in my survey of third-party apps.
+You can download and install Cantonese via Synaptic (search for fcitx-table-cantonese or ibus-table-cantonese, fcitx-table-jyutping or ibus-table-jyutping, or scim-tables-zh), or you can use CantoInput which is a free Java app I have reviewed in my survey of third-party apps.

 Chinese translation (Tools > Language > Chinese translation) converts between simplified and traditional characters and vice-versa.
 It of course works better from traditional to simplified than in the opposite direction due to the larger number of possibilities.

 Phonetic Guide (Format > Asian phonetic guide) will let you place Zhuyin or Pinyin pronunciation "ruby" text above or alongside your Chinese characters.
 You can select text in your document and it will appear in the Phonetic Guide, but LibreOffice & OpenOffice require you to type in those rubies by hand.
-To automatically generate Pinyin ruby text you may want to try a new open-source extension for OOo called OO Pinyin Guide. new site If that doesn't work well enough for you, I suggest you type out your Pinyin and then copy-and-paste it manually.
-The ibus-m17n package includes a Pinyin-with-tone-marks input method.
+To automatically generate Pinyin ruby text you may want to try an open-source extension for OOo called OO Pinyin Guide. new site If that doesn't work well enough for you, my free Pinyin macros for OpenOffice and LibreOffice will help you type Pinyin with tone marks youself, and there are many free online annotation tools like the one offered by Mandarin Spot new site.
+Those still using IBus may want to also try the ibus-m17n package Pinyin-with-tone-marks input method.

 Asian typography — type those two words into the Help search index for information on setting rules for Asian text line breaks, sentence beginning/ending characters, hanging punctuation and automatically inserting a special space between characters.